reinier/dotfiles/README.md

 ## Hammerspoon

-- To make scrolling easy with the Logi Ergo MX en Kensington mouse
+- To make scrolling easy with the Logi Ergo MX en Kensington mouse.
+Hold right mouse key and move mouse to scroll.
-- To serve as my url dispatcher to open links with the correct browser
+- To serve as my url dispatcher to open links with the correct browser (not in use for now)
 - Show my keymap with MEH-B
 - To do all kinds of other scripting
 - Handling of the leader key (F19)